SpikeHD/file-metadata/README.md

 3. That's it!
 You can now import the package into your project.

 ## Alternative Installation
-You can also use the dynamic library itself by extracting the `.yymps` file as a zip file, and adding the `.dll`/`.dylib`/`.so` file found within to your poject manually, by following [this guide](https://forum.gamemaker.io/index.php?threads/basic-extension-creation.42662/) (skip the bits about Visual Studio and such).
+You can also use the dynamic library itself by extracting the `.yymps` file as a zip file, and adding the `.dll`/`.dylib`/`.so` file found within to your project manually by following [this guide](https://forum.gamemaker.io/index.php?threads/basic-extension-creation.42662/) (skip the bits about Visual Studio and such).

 # Documentation